sccn/sccn.github.io/others/EEGLAB_and_high_performance_computing.md

 solution.

-The EEGLAB-compatible GPU functions we tested are available [here](/media:Gpu_funcs2.zip "wikilink").
+The EEGLAB-compatible GPU functions we tested are available [here](https://github.com/sccn/eeglab_gpu_func).
 Note that these functions are not fully functional (they only work under a limited set of conditions as tested above) and thus are only made available for exploratory testing purposes.

-What if Matlab is not available for my computing resource
+What if MATLAB is not available for my computing resource
 --------------------------------------------

-When it comes to using supercomputers or Singularity, Matlab, although quite efficient, may not be available (check with your local supercomputer, because it often is).
+When it comes to using supercomputers or Singularity, MATLAB, although quite efficient, may not be available (check with your local supercomputer, because it often is).
 As of 2019 (EEGLAB 2019), we are currently supporting Octave (v4.4.0) for supercomputing applications.
 You may refer to this [page](/others/Running_EEGLAB_on_Octave) for how to use